diegozencode/dev/pre-project/README.md

 ## Description:bulb:

-Write the appropiate HTML to make it look like the following
+Write the appropiate HTML and CSS to make it look like the following

 ![Final result](https://coursework.vschool.io/content/images/2015/07/exercise1-solution.png#thumbnail)